 The best bedside commodes come with shields that you can place into the opening that covers the space between the bottom of the commode seat and the top of the toilet bowl.
 This makes sure everything goes into the toilet as intended and reduces cleaning.

 There are a few common concerns about mobile toilets that people have.
 I will try to help and explain so you have a clearer picture when getting one.

-What is the Safest Way to Use a Portable Toilet?
+What is the Safest Way to Use Bedside Commode Chairs?

 TidyCare Commode Liners

-These liners can be of great help for cleaning, because they are mess free.
-They are easily adapted into the bucket, and are waterproof.
-Afterwards, dispose of the liquid in a toilet.
+These Tidycare commode liners can be of great help for cleaning because they are mess-free.
+They are easily adapted into the bucket and are waterproof.
+Afterward, dispose of the liquid in a toilet.
 Then pull the strings on the sides to tie the bag and dispose of it as you would of a regular diaper.

 How Much Does a Bedside Commode Cost?